Cill Ghallagáin: Archaeology and history

 There was a promontory fort known as Doonkeeghan (Dún Chaocháin) which probably dated from the Bronze Age.
 In 1318 it belonged to the De Exeter-Jordan family.
 The family appears to have lived in the area for a long period of time as in 1905 a Dr. De Exeter-Jordan was Medical Officer of Knocknalower dispensary on the Dún Chiortáin peninsula of the same parish – Kilcommon, Erris.

 The Barrett clan built a fortified residence on the site of an earlier promontory fort in the 14th century AD.
 In 1580 the second husband of pirate queen Gráinne O'Malley is believed to have owned this fort, known as Doonaniron.
 Richard Burke owned large tracts of land along the north western coast of Erris.
 In 1618 the fort at Doonaniron became the property of Michael Cormuck who resided in Inver Castle on the Dún Chiortáin peninsula further west.
 This fort must have been an imposing structure.
 It had a lofty enclosing wall with a large arched gateway which was taken down by the great gale of January 1839.
 (Westropp, Promontory forts and Otway, Sketches in Erris and Tyrawley.)

 In 1838 there was a coastguard station, a watch house, boat house and signal post at Rinroe pier.

 During the Irish famine the area was badly affected and many perished.
 In November 1850, Robert Savage who was the postmaster at Bangor Erris wrote to Dublin Castle reporting that eighteen sheep on his farm at Cill Ghallagáin had been destroyed and several others badly injured.
 The police investigated but found no truth in the claim.
 It turned out that Mr Savage's objective was to have a police barracks built at Cill Ghallagáin.
 Mr. Savage intended building a fishing industry on his land at Cill Ghallagáin which he described as "a wild and mountainous district and with very disturbed neighbours and he is very scared of doing so until a police station is built on his lands".
 This wild townland was seen in a different light by Samuel Lewis, who claimed that "Kilgalligan Head is unrivalled in beauty and grandeur".

-Seán Ó hEinirí, a well-known seanchaí and the last monolingual Irish speaker, lived his whole life in Cill Ghallagáin.
+Seán Ó hEinirí, a well-known seanchaí and a monolingual Irish speaker, lived his whole life in Cill Ghallagáin.